TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 ### What is the Difference?

 - Fixer works with [tokens](https://www.php.net/manual/en/function.token-get-all.php) → which is **great for spaces and `{}()` positions** etc.,
-- Rector works with abstract syntax tree → **great for refactoring, method/property position changes**, rename across code base etc.
+- Rector works with abstract syntax tree → **great for refactoring, method/property position changes**, rename across the code base, etc.

 Now we know *why*.
 Let's look *how* to deal with that.